 By Karen Jarldane and Dominique Susani

 Stone circles have always fascinated me.
-I have often pondered why they were built and what they were used for.
+I have often wondered why they were built and what they were used for.

-I’ve had glimpses of what these cromlechs (another name for stone circles) were used for in different classes I’ve taken over the years with Dominique.
-We actually built one and the fun part was using it afterwards!
+I’ve had glimpses of what these cromlechs (another name for stone circles) were used for in different classes I’ve taken over the years with Dominique Susani, European Master Builder and Sacred Geometry expert.
+We actually built one and the fun part was using it afterward!
 What you do is walk around the stone circle, this activates and opens the cromlech, sending healing energy to the center.
 Then we took turns standing in the middle feeling the energy generated by our walking around the little megalithic structure.
 It was definitely the highlight of the Cromlech building class!

 In the European tradition stories were about how the energy of stone circles was opened by people turning counterclockwise around them.
 It was called a “Crane Dance and the purpose of it was to activate the stone circle for healing.
 One person would stand in the center while the community danced around it.